OpenRefine/OpenRefine/docs/versioned_docs/version-3.5/technical-reference/build-test-run.md

 From the top level directory in the OpenRefine application you can build, test and run OpenRefine using the `./refine` shell script (if you are working in a \*nix shell), or using the `refine.bat` script from the Windows command line.
 Note that the `refine.bat` on Windows only supports a subset of the functionality, supported by the `refine` shell script.
 The example commands below are using the `./refine` shell script, and you will need to use `refine.bat` if you are working from the Windows command line.

+### Get OpenRefine source code

+With Git installed, use the `git clone` command to download the [project's repo](https://github.com/OpenRefine/OpenRefine) to a directory of your choice.

 ### Set up JDK {#set-up-jdk}

 You must [install JDK](https://jdk.java.net/15/) and set the JAVA_HOME environment variable (please ensure it points to the JDK, and not the JRE).